 Scrolling to the bottom of the SERP will reveal searches related to the head term.
-Many of those will be long-tail keywords, too.
+Many of these related keywords will be long-tail.

 Many queries trigger the "People Also Ask" section in SERPs.
 Questions listed there include great long-tail keywords as well.

-Similarly, researching sites like Quora or Yahoo Answers can reveal what specific questions your audience asks about their topics of interest.
+Similarly, question-and-answer sites like Quora can reveal what specific questions your audience asks about their topics of interest.

 Wikipedia entries can help find many long-tail keyword as well.
-This single section of an article on headphones provides a whole range of long-tail phrases our earbuds store from the example above could research further.
+This single section of an article on headphones provides a whole range of long-tail phrases our earbuds store could research further.
 And that's what I've found in just one section in the entire Wikipedia entry!

-Method #2: Using a Dedicated Keyword Research Tool
+Method #2: Use a Dedicated Keyword Research Tool

 Then, set the Word Count filter to display phrases that are longer than 2 words only.